exoplatform/exo-documentation/docs/Manage-Space.rst

 |image78|

-When you add new events to your space's calendar, those of the current day will appears in the :ref:`Calendar <CalendarApp>` Portlet.
+When you add new events to your space's calendar, those of the current day appear in the :ref:`Calendar <CalendarApp>` Portlet.

 |image79|